Bitcoin

 KYC is a legal requirement that has been put into place with the reasoning that it prevents money laundering and other illegal activities.

-KYC proponents also argue that it can be helpful for investors and service providers because it offers clarity and protection in investment decisions.
+KYC in crypto proponents also argue that it can be helpful for investors and service providers because it offers clarity and protection in investment decisions.

-Customers are protected when, for example, they show a low-risk tolerance, so investment advisors can guide them on options that suit their preferences or situations more appropriately.
+Customers are protected when, for example, they show a low-risk tolerance, so investment advisors can guide them on options that suit them more appropriately.

 Conversely, financial institutions need to manage their risk exposure to fraud, financial crimes, and other high-risk transactions.
-It is their duty to make sure that such transactions aren’t complicit or found to be a part of any criminal activity directly or indirectly.
+It is their duty to make sure that such transactions aren’t complicit or found to be part of any criminal activity directly or indirectly.
+All of this is made possible when KYC in the crypto world is made mandatory.

 The crypto industry is known for its promise of customer anonymity and decentralization.
 Some cryptocurrencies offer more anonymity than others, for example.
 By contrast, KYC is known to be subject to a strict set of requirements by a centralized authority.
 It is also known to be costly in terms of the compliance work that has to be done.